Warren Drawing Trees

 Couldn't load pickup availability

 There are so many beautiful trees along the streets of Athens that it would be impossible to draw them all.
-You’ll find this one just outside the Museum of Cycladic Art.
-I didn’t make it inside—the place closes at 5pm—but it was worth the trip just to discover this parasol-shaped tree offering a bit of shelter from the Athenian sun.
+This one stands just outside the Museum of Cycladic Art in the Kolonaki neighbourhood — I didn’t make it inside, the place closes at 5pm, but it was worth the trip just to discover this parasol-shaped tree offering a bit of shelter from the Athenian sun.

-Drawn on location in black ink, this one-off work captures a quiet, tree-lined moment of wandering and observation.
-It’s part of an ongoing series of drawings that explore trees as companions, markers, and memory holders in urban space.
+Drawn on location in black ink, this one-off work captures a quiet moment of wandering and observation — part of an ongoing series exploring trees as companions, markers, and memory holders in urban space.

 Share